K. Kushalappa Gowda

-Kodi Kushalappa Gowda (born 30 May 1931) is a Kannada scholar, writer, Dravidologist and linguist.
-He has published over 12 books on linguistics in Kannada and English.
+Kodi Kushalappa Gowda (30 May 1931 – 3 September 2022) was an Indian Kannada scholar, writer, Dravidologist and linguist.
+He published over 12 books on linguistics in Kannada and English.

 Early life and education

 Born in 1931 at Kodi village near Mercara, Coorg Province, Gowda graduated in Kannada from the University of Madras in 1955 and obtained his master's from the same university in 1956.
 He obtained his doctorate from Annamalai University in 1963.